ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ### Asynchronous Data Loading

-In a previous example, we fetched some Pokemon data inside of an effect.
-That approach works, but we haven't handled any of the the error and success states which quickly becomes a mess.
+Previously, we fetched some pokemon data inside of an effect, but we haven't handled the loading, error, or success state.

-Thankfully, Svelte has a built-in solution for async data loading using the `#await` block:
+Svelte has an `{#await ...}` block for dealing with promises which handles loading, error, and success states:

 ```svelte:App.svelte
 <script lang="ts">